 Amazon | Barnes & Noble | Kobo | iTunes

-The current price is only 99 cents.
-That might have to go up, but I know that Amazon, Barnes & Noble, and Kobo have pre-order price guarantees where even if the price does go up later, if you pre-order at the 99 cent price that's what you pay.
+Note: The current price is only 99 cents, but because of the size of this collection, 12 full-length novels plus several short stories, the price will have to go up to $1.99 when we upload the final file on Oct.
+8. Preorder before then to lock in the 99 cent price!
+I know that Amazon, Barnes & Noble, and Kobo have pre-order price guarantees where even if the price does go up later, if you pre-order at the 99 cent price that's what you pay.

 I'll be taking a closer look at the books in this wonderful and diverse collection over the next couple of weeks, along with posting links to other blog posts about it, so watch for those.
 You can also learn more about the noblebright movement at noblebright.org.
 And in the meantime, don't miss out on being able to get Light in the Darkness for only 99 cents!